Gain Insight into Spend and Performance with Transportation Business Intelligence

 Monitor and Measure Your Transportation Network with a BI Tool

 We could keep this bulleted list going for pages if we listed every KPI being visualized by enVista’s customers to navigate the Coronavirus.
 With hundreds of options for combining metrics, trend types, and groupings to create KPI visuals, it is important for each shipper to design KPI visualizations that efficiently and effectively monitor and measure their own transportation network.
 And most importantly, the visual must be interactive with built-in drill-down and reporting functionality so that questions can be answered with ease.
-If that doesn’t describe your current transportation BI tool, then let’s have a conversation about our easy-to-implement solution.
+If that doesn’t describe your current transportation business intelligence tool, then let’s have a conversation about our easy-to-implement solution.

 In part two of this blog series, learn how shippers are thinking outside the box in order to maximize optimization opportunities in their transportation networks.